 Image description

 arXiv 2025

-we introduce a dual-stage AV-centered simulation framework that conducts open-loop imitation learning pre-training in a data-driven simulator to capture trajectory-level realism and multimodality, followed by closed-loop reinforcement learning fine-tuning in a physics-based simulator to enhance controllability and mitigate covariate shift.
+we introduce a dual-stage AV-centric simulation framework that conducts imitation learning pre-training in a data-driven simulator to capture trajectory-level realism and multimodality, followed by reinforcement learning fine-tuning in a physics-based simulator to enhance controllability and mitigate covariate shift.

+Image description